MaxMartinsen/Semester-Project-1/README.md

   <img src="https://github.com/MaxMartinsen/Semester-Project-1/blob/main/image/header__logo.svg" width="600" height="300"/>
 </div>

-The tech blog serves as an online platform focusing on car tips, offering users valuable insights on car maintenance.
+Welcome to the Community Science Museum, a space dedicated to making science exciting and accessible to everyone.
+Throughout history, science has transformed our understanding of everything from the four basic elements to the intricacies of life and the expanse of the universe.
+Our mission is to ignite curiosity, foster exploration, and inspire a passion for scientific discovery.

 ---

 ### Slogan

-Life hack automotive
+Explore together

 ## Target audience:

 #### Our primary audience includes:

-- Professional mechanics seeking to update their knowledge and learn about the latest industry trends.
+- Young learners with a budding interest in science
-- DIY car enthusiasts interested in car modifications, repairs, and performance optimization.
+- Teachers seeking an interactive learning environment for their students
-- General car owners looking for daily car maintenance tips and advice.
+- Researchers looking for collaborative opportunities
-- Potential car buyers in search of honest and unbiased car reviews.
+- General public with an interest in science

 ---

 ### Description

-This project was a school assignment where you had to create a blog site.
+This project was a school assignment where you had to create a museum site.
 The design and topics covered in the vibrona blog are at the discretion of the developer, but it must have at least the following pages:
 -	Home page
 -	About page
 -	List of blog posts